-"confession."
+The third "necessary thing" unto salvation is: "confession."
 Jesus said, "Everyone therefore who shall confess me before men, him will I also confess before my father who is in heaven.
 But whosoever shall deny me before men, him will I also deny before my father who is in heaven.
 Mat.
 10:32, 33.
 Sins of neglect are punishable as well as sins of transgression. (cf. Heb.
 2:1-4).
 Failing to confess is the equivalent of denial.
 Furthermore this "good confession" is for, in order to salvation, "for with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation."
 Rom.
 10:10.
 There is no promise of salvation until this acknowledgment has been made, and it is a necessary step on the part of all sinners. (cf. Acts 8:37 A. V.) It is an acknowledgment with our lips of our belief in Jesus Christ as the Son of God.
 Any other confession is a substitute, and consequently not acceptable to God.
 The practice of what is not acceptable to God can never bring about a state of unity.
 All may agree to do the wrong thing, but that is union, not unity.
 Jesus prayed for unity, "as thou Father art in me and I in thee, that they also may be in us."
 We must be one mind with God and Jesus one mind with their followers.
-There is not one believer in the Bible who will deny that we have done the will of God when we make the good confession before Baptism.
+There is not one believer in the Bible who will deny that we have done the will of God when we make the good confession before Bap-

 The fourth essential "unto remission of sins" is "Baptism."
 "He that believeth and is baptized shall be saved."
 Mk.
 16:16.
 There is no promise of salvation, until after baptism.
-Jesus said, "except a man be born of water and the Spirit, he cannot enter into the kingdom of God."
+Jesus said. "except a man be born of water and the Spirit, he cannot enter into the kingdom of God."
 Jno.
 3:5.
 When one believes, one is begotten of God.
 (I John 5:1, R. V.).
-When one has come forth from the waters of baptism, one has been born, for the term "born" means "come forth from."
+When one has come forth from the waters of baptism, one has been born, for the term "forn" means "come forth from."
 In this figure of speech presented by the Son of God, the Spirit is the father and the water is the mother.
 No one can come forth from that which is smaller than himself as Nicodemus readily understood.
 John 3:4.
 Therefore all must be buried in baptism before they can arise to walk in newness of life with the hope of eternal salvation, (cf. Rom.
 6:3-5.)
 Paul said, "As many of you as were baptized into Christ did put on Christ.
-Gal.

-13:5.
-Repentance precedes remission of sins, hence it is necessary unto salvation, and without it we cannot please God, nor be one mind acwe have been baptized into his body, the church. ers for their meetings "just so long as they kept Eph.
+Gai.
+3:27.
+When we are baptized into Christ means we have been baptized into his body, the church.
+Eph.
 1:22.
 Baptism is the final initiative act that places men and women in that blood-bought institution, the Church of the Lord.
 Acts 20:28.
 Now, having been born into the family of God, "as new born babes long for the spiritual milk which is without guile, that ye may grow thereby unto salvation.
 I Peter 2:2.
 The final receiving of salvation is not immediate but comes after this life.
 "Be thou faithful unto death, and I will give thee the crown of life."
 Rev. 2:10.